 Adenomyosis happens when the lining of the uterus grows into the muscle of the uterus.
 This causes the uterine wall to thicken, which leads to pain and heavy bleeding.

 This condition often goes away after menopause, but if your symptoms are severe, you may require treatment sooner.

 Hormone therapies and pain medication are usually tried first.
 If they don’t work, a hysterectomy may be an option.

 Pelvic Inflammatory disease (PID) is a bacterial infection that can lead to severe pelvic pain.

-PID can usually be treated with antibiotics if it’s found early.
-But, if it spreads it can damage the uterus.
+When found early, PID can usually be treated with antibiotics.
+But it can damage the uterus if it spreads.

 Your doctor may recommend a hysterectomy if you have severe PID.

 Hyperplasia means the lining of your uterus is too thick.
 This condition may be caused by having too much estrogen.

 In some cases, hyperplasia can lead to uterine cancer.

 Typically, treatment options include different types of hormone therapies.
 If your hyperplasia is severe or your doctor suspects it may develop into cancer, they may recommend a hysterectomy.